Smoking Statistics

 In Brooklyn…

-- 4,000 high school students currently smoke cigarettes;(10) one-third of whom will die prematurely as a direct result of smoking.(11)
+- 3,000 public high school students currently smoke cigarettes;(10) one-third of whom will die prematurely as a direct result of smoking.(11)

 In Manhattan…

-- 4,000 high school students currently smoke cigarettes;(13); one-third of whom will die prematurely as a direct result of smoking.(14)
+- 3,000* public high school students currently smoke cigarettes;(13); one-third of whom will die prematurely as a direct result of smoking.(14) (*Estimate should be interpreted with caution.
+Estimate’s Relative Standard Error (a measure of estimate precision) is greater than 30% or the sample size is less than 50, making the estimate potentially unreliable.)

 In Queens…

-- 5,000 high school students currently smoke cigarettes;(16) one-third of whom will die prematurely as a direct result of smoking.(17)
+- 4,000 public high school students currently smoke cigarettes;(16) one-third of whom will die prematurely as a direct result of smoking.(17)

 In Staten Island…

-- 2,000 high school students currently smoke cigarettes;(19) one-third of whom will die prematurely as a direct result of smoking.(20)
+- 1,000 public high school students currently smoke cigarettes;(19) one-third of whom will die prematurely as a direct result of smoking.(20)

 - New York City Department of Health and Mental Hygiene.
-New York City Community Health Survey 2010.
+Press Release, September 18, 2017.

 - Centers for Disease Control and Prevention.
 "Projected smoking-related deaths among youth--United States."
 MMWR.
 45(44).1996.